San Dieguito Union High School District: History

+Boundary

+The district includes Encinitas, Del Mar, Solana Beach, portions of Carlsbad and San Diego, the Fairbanks Ranch and Rancho Santa Fe census-designated places, and most of the Elfin Forest CDP.

+Feeder elementary districts include: Cardiff Elementary School District, Del Mar Union Elementary School District, Encinitas Union Elementary School District, Rancho Santa Fe Elementary School District, and Solana Beach Elementary School District.

 Board of trustees

 The district is governed by a five-member school board, called the Board of Trustees.
 Since 2017, trustees are elected directly by voters from five separate areas within the district's boundaries.

-The current board trustees include Rimga Viskanta, Katrina Young, Jane Lea Smith, Michael Allman, and Phan Anderson.
-Viskanta and Smith have served as board president and board vice president since 2023.
-Allman and Young were elected to the board in 2020.
+The current board trustees include Rimga Viskanta, Jodie Williams, Jane Lea Smith, Michael Allman, and Phan Anderson.
+Williams and Smith are board president and vice president, respectively.
+Williams was elected to a first term, and Allman was reelected to a second term in November 2024.
 Anderson, Smith, and Viskanta were elected to the board in November 2022.
+Williams succeeds Katrina Young, elected to the board in 2020, after she announced she would not be seeking reelection in 2024.

-Viskanta is a policy analyst, and former board trustee for the Encinitas Union School District.
+Viskanta is a policy analyst, and former board member for the Encinitas Union School District.
+Williams is an attorney and former EUSD board member.
 Smith is a businesswoman, and former school teacher and administrator.
-Young is a community volunteer who previously served as chairman of the Cystic Fibrosis Foundation.
 Allman was former chairman, president, and CEO of Southern California Gas Company at Sempra Energy.
 Anderson is a software engineer.

-Current members

 Leadership and staff

-The president of the Board of Trustees is Rimga Viskanta.
-She has served as president since December 2022.
-Viskanta previously was a member of the Encinitas Union School District board of trustees from 2016 to 2020, where she also served as board president.
-Tina Douglas, associate superintendent of business services, has served as interim superintendent since April 2022.
+The president of the board of trustees is Jodie Williams.
+She has served as president since December 2024.
+Williams previously was a member of the Encinitas Union School District board of trustees from 2016 to 2020.
+Anne Staffieri, former superintendent of the Escondido Union High School District, has served as superintendent since July 2023.

-The executive cabinet includes the heads of each district department: